-The Company applied a full retrospective approach for transition to IFRS 17.
 The portfolios are further divided by year of issue and profitability for recognition and measurement purposes.
 Hence, within each year of issue, portfolios of contracts are divided into three groups, as follows:

 - A group of contracts that are onerous at initial recognition (if any); - A group of contracts that, at initial recognition, have no significant possibility of becoming onerous subsequently (if any); - A group of the remaining contracts in the portfolio (if any).